fieldtrip/website/workshop/madrid2019/bids_sedation.md

 ---
-title: Convert to BIDS
+title: Convert sedation EEG dataset to BIDS
-tags: [bids, eeg-chennu]
+tags: [bids, eeg-sedation]
 ---

+# Convert sedation EEG dataset to BIDS

 ```
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % Research data supporting "Brain connectivity during propofol sedation"
 % Chennu, S., O’ Connor, S., Adapa, R., Menon, D. K., & Bekinschtein, T. A. (2015).
 %
 % https://www.repository.cam.ac.uk/handle/1810/252736
 % https://doi.org/10.1371/journal.pcbi.1004669
 %
-% This script converts the shared data to the BIDS organization.
+% This script converts the shared EEG data to the BIDS organization.
 %
-% BIDS is documented on http://bids.neuroimaging.io
+% The BIDS background is explained on http://bids.neuroimaging.io/
-% The general details can be found on http://bids.neuroimaging.io/bids_spec.pdf
-% The EEG specific details can be found on https://psyarxiv.com/63a4y
 %
+% Details can be found on https://bids-specification.readthedocs.io/en/stable/
+%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+sourcedata = '/Volumes/Samsung T3/data/eeg-sedation/sourcedata';
-bidsroot = '/Volumes/128GB/data/Sedation-RestingState/bids';
+bidsroot   = '/Volumes/Samsung T3/data/eeg-sedation/bids';

+cd(sourcedata)

 load datainfo

-% For each dataset, there is an entry in the "datainfo" table with the following meaning
+% For each dataset, there is an entry in the "datainfo" table with the following content
 % 1) the name of the dataset
 % 2) the level of sedation at which the dataset was acquired (1 = baseline, 2 = mild sedation, 3 = moderate sedation, 4 = recovery)
 % 3) the concentration of propofol measured in blood plasma at that level (in microgram/litre)
-% 4) the average reaction times measured in a speeded two-choice response task administered at that level (in milliseconds)
+% 4) the average reaction time measured in a speeded two-choice response task administered at that level (in milliseconds)
 % 5) the number of correct responses in that task (out of a max of 40)

-subject = {
-  '02'
-  '03'
-  '05'
-  '06'
-  '07'
-  '08'
-  '09'
-  '10'
-  '13'
-  '14'
-  '18'
-  '20'
-  '22'
-  '23'
-  '24'
-  '25'
-  '26'
-  '27'
-  '28'
-  '29'
-  };
+% use full descriptions rather than 1, 2, 3, 4
 level = {
   'baseline'
   'mild sedation'